 GWSP is guided by a Charter adopted on March 16, 2017 that defines the formal governance arrangements for the GWSP.
-The GWSP Council decides on approval and amendment of this Charter.
+This Charter is will soon be replaced with a partnership document to be approved by the GWSP Council, where after the Council will endorse the work plan and budget of the GWSP.

-Council
+GWSP Program Council

 The GWSP Council acts as the governing and decision-making body of GWSP, including strategic guidance on the direction of the trust fund, assessment on the progress of work program implementation and the results achieved as well as financial and administrative matters.
+The GWSP Council is meeting once year.
+The objective of this physical meeting is to approve the annual work plans and budgets, review progress towards targets set out in the results framework, consider underlying assumptions around the theory of change, and discuss risks to the program and mitigation efforts.
+An ad-hoc virtual meeting might be organized based on demand from donors to discuss progress made on the work plan, key risks and challenges as well as other specific topics of interest.